freelan-developers/teapot/docs/source/the_party_file.rst

            The filter will try to find `gcc.exe`.
 ========== ========================================================================================

-All classes can refer to filters using their name (as a Python string) or directly (referring to a :class:`teapot.filters.filter.Filter` instance).
+All classes can refer to filters using their name (as a Python string) or directly (referring to a :py:class:`teapot.filters.filter.Filter` instance).

 **teapot** exposes two helper functions, `f_` and `uf_` which respectively stand for "filter" and "unnamed filter".
 Filters can be aggregated using standard bit-wise operators like so: